ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/data_interfaces/reference_points_and_mesh_data.md

   [244350 244349 244343]]]
 ```

-I.e. the first row (indexes into array of vertex points) defines a triangle with points IndexA=1, IndexB=4 and IndexC=5 or edges ab=(1,4), bc=(4,5) and ca=(5, 1).
+I.e. the first row (indices into array of vertex points) defines a triangle with points IndexA=1, IndexB=4 and IndexC=5 or edges ab=(1, 4), bc=(4, 5) and ca=(5, 1).

-Looking up the indexes in the array of vertex points gives the point coordinates:
+Looking up the indexes in the array of vertex points in the example above gives the point coordinates:

 A = [-260.2262357   -54.66295906  -29.56445928]